kayliedehart/Evolution2/13/README.txt

 Start by reading the code in dealer.py and playerState.py for a broad overview and context.
 Read into subsequent files as needed.

-The code for task 2 is in dealer.py as runGame() and all methods referenced within
-    its methods and submethods.

-The code for task 3 is in sillyPlayer.py, residing in the function choose().